-There are two other variables that have an effect on the profit percentage for an individual stock.
+There are two other variables that influence the profit percentage for an individual stock.
 One is an expense and it is the commission fee of buying and selling equities.
-I pay around ten dollars per transaction.
-I include this expense when calculating the profit percentage.
-There are other online brokers that charge less for the transaction commission.
+Recently this expense has been lowered to near zero.
 The other variable is a profit that is distributed to the stockholder in the form of dividends.
 For each investment I show dividend payments received in the past year.
 Each month new dividend payments are recorded while the dividend payments from over a year ago are dropped.
 When calculating dividends into the profit percentage I figure in the dividends received in the last year and I add this percent to the overall percentage of profit due to equity value.

 The investment strategy shown in the web site www.capitalistwizard.com takes advantage of profit taking.
 Stocks are sold at a profit using stop-loss orders.
-As long as the stock goes up in value the stop-loss order price is raised.
-When the order is eventually filled and the stock is sold then profit is guaranteed.
-When beginning this investment strategy it will be necessary to continue depositing cash in one’s online broker account.
+If the stock goes up in value the stop-loss order price is raised.
+When the order is eventually filled, and the stock is sold then profit is guaranteed.
+When beginning this investment strategy, it will be necessary to continue depositing cash in one’s online broker account.
 After a couple years of investing one runs into a different problem.
 This is the problem of having too much cash on hand.
 With all the extra cash available due to profit taking it will become easier to have $1,500 cash available for investment each week.
 And one will still want to set aside savings each month for investment.
 But there are times when major corrections in the market will cause lots of stop-loss orders to be filled.
 This will leave you with lots of extra cash in your online broker account.
 There are three things I will list for you to do with this extra cash.
 You can withdraw the cash and spend it.
 Or you could place the cash into a secure investment in the form of bonds or certificates of deposits.
-This is a good way to diversify one’s portfolio so that all your assets are not invested in equities.
+This is an effective way to diversify one’s portfolio so that all your assets are not invested in equities.
+You can do this easily through your online broker account.
 The third thing you can do is deposit this money into a 401K online broker account.
 In this way you can continue to follow the investment strategy of the web site www.capitalistwizard.com without having to pay taxes on the profits until retirement.
 You will find a great deal of flexibility in saving options.
 You still can use your regular cash online broker account for your children’s college fund while still setting aside retirement money in your 401K account.
 Both accounts will be purchasing equities.
 There will also be certificate of deposits or bonds reaching maturity.
 You will have to decide what to do with this cash.
 My hope is that this article makes investment seem easier.